viraj-nikam/canvas/readme.md

 'path' => env('CANVAS_PATH_NAME', 'canvas'),
 ```

-If your application has a custom User model, define the fully-qualified path in the `user` option here:
+If your application has a custom User model, define the fully-qualified path in the `user` option:

 ```php
 /*